Bias in Boundaries

 “The winning candidate in a homogeneous district is likely to represent the viewpoints of a greater percentage of her/his constituents than the candidate from a 'competitive' district.”

 But the winner of a gerrymandered district does not have to worry about losing the general election to the candidate of the other major party.
 She only needs to get through her own party's primary — where her biggest challenger is likely to be from the party's strongest wing, away from the center.
-This pushes her to guard her flank by espousing views that appeal to that wing.
-The winner of a competitive district is more likely to be central.
+This pushes her to guard her flank by supporting policies that appeal to that wing.
+The winner of a competitive district tends to be a moderate, politically able to compromise with another party.

 “Homogeneous districts tend to be more likely to result in the election of candidates who aren't boring, mainstream types and, if nothing else, are more likely to attract candidates who push the envelope.”